Baalkikhaal/Baalkikhaal.github.io/_posts/2019-09-14-What-are-Python-modules.md

 ## Abstract

-In this chapter, the author introduces modules.
 Modules form the highest organization structure in a Python program.
-The *rationale* behind modules lies in code reusability, a primary feature that Python *wants* you to do.
-Using module as an example for *namespace*, the author tries to drive home the point that a program is about managing namespaces, i.e. the space of names.
-This concept is revisted in other topics like [functions](chapter-on-functions) and [classes](chapter-on-classes).
-This is followed by explaining the internal process when modules are imported, how existing modules are searched, and the freedom of type of module imported.
+The **rationale** behind modules lies in code reusability, a primary feature that Python *wants* you to do.
+Module also is a *namespace*, so that organizing a program is indirectly about managing namespaces.
+Namespaces is a recurring concept as discussed in [Python functions]({% post_url 2022-04-12-What-are-Python-functions %}) and [Python classes]({% post_url 2022-04-12-What-are-Python-classes %}).
+In the following, we explain the internal process when modules are imported, how to search existing modules, and the various types of modules.

 ---